Lessons from the “Lilies”

 The dragon fruit flowers began opening at dusk, were fully open by about 9 pm, and by early in the morning they were still beautiful, but slowly closing.
 By mid-morning to noon they were closed and droopy, and by the evening, they were finished – not at all reminiscent of their magical glory just 24 hours ago.

 Just like the very brief life of the flowers, relatively speaking, human life too is short.
-Compared to the time humanity has been on the planet – estimated to be about 200,000 years – each person has a maximum life span of about century, i.e., 0.05% of human history, but in most cases, it is much less.
+Compared to the time humanity has been on the planet – estimated to be about 200,000 years – each person has a maximum life span of about a century, i.e., 0.05% of human history, but in most cases, it is much less.
 Many die considerably younger – at 50-70 years of age or younger still.
-Visiting a cemetery, one can see graves or plaques of humans who lived just a few days, died as children, teens, young adults, middle-aged adults, or senior citizens.
+Visiting a cemetery, one can see graves or plaques of individuals who lived just a few days, died as children, teens, young adults, middle-aged adults, or senior citizens.
 All age groups are represented.
 No one is guaranteed a long life.
 The end of life can come suddenly and with no or little warning through an accident, being in the wrong place at a wrong time, or an unexpected health episode like a heart attack or stroke.
 Therefore it is important to make the most of our life and time while we have it.
 Since few know how much time they have on the earth, it is vital to make sure we use our life in the best way.

 How to Avoid Worry